moritzheiber/hugo-blog-website/content/media.md

 I've given this talk another time at [Geeknight ThoughtWorks](https://www.youtube.com/channel/UCf9_WLZo0W7VZ84WLlT_MqQ) in 2020, with a more elaborate Q&A at the end:

 {{<youtube id="fvd8ne2vhws" title="Your Dashboard Sucks" >}}

+## Article about Continuous Delivery, DevOps, Security and Serverless (2019; German)

+> DevSecOps: Automation without a threat model and an understanding of the implications is a fig leave excuse for implementing security concepts

+I gave [an interview for JAXenter about "DevSecOps" (a terrible portmanteau) and Continuous Delivery](https://jaxenter.de/devsecops-continuous-delivery-interview-heiber-thoughtworks-85383), and why automation isn't "the cure" for all things security.

 ## What is (not) DevOps (since 2017)
 A talk I've given a lot of times over the years about what DevOps is, what it isn't and what it can be.
 [Slides are also available](https://docs.google.com/presentation/d/1sSup9jbzK4S7vS_yJcrepGfZhgmHfIdgTw70YGW2tqQ/edit?usp=sharing).